 There are plenty of loft beds to choose from, too.
 Our buying guide includes all the tips you need to find the best loft bed for your needs.
 If you’re still unsure which one is right for you, our specific product recommendations can help focus your shopping even further.

 Loft beds are available in a few main types.
 The most common include the following:

 Traditional or classic loft beds have a platform for the mattress on top and empty space below.
 This allows you to place beneath it any furniture or other items you desire.

-Built-in desk loft beds have the standard mattress platform on top and an attached desk beneath it.
+Built-in desk loft beds have the standard mattress platform on top and an attached desk beneath them.
 The desk may also include other home office furniture, such as shelving and/or filing cabinets.